telerik/fiddler-everywhere-docs/migration.md

     * (Fiddler Jam) Open the [Fiddler Jam portal](https://jam.getfiddler.com) to migrate a Fiddlerm Jam license.

-    * (Fiddler Everywhere & Fiddler Jam) Open the login page from the [Fiddler Dashboard site](https://dashboard.getfiddler.com/login) to migrate all productgs licenses.
+    * (Fiddler Everywhere & Fiddler Jam) Open the login page from the [Fiddler Dashboard site](https://dashboard.getfiddler.com/login) to migrate all product licenses.

 1. Follow the **Sign In** link.

-1. Enter the Fiddler license owner email.
+1. Enter the Fiddler license owner's email.

     >important Sign in with your existing or create a new Telerik account with the **same** email you registered with your original Fiddler account.